mikependon/RepoDB.NET/pages/interfaces/idbhelper.md

         ...
 }
 ```

+Please see the more detailed implementations at [Database Helper](/extensibility/databasehelper) page.

 > You have to implement all the methods needed by this interface.
 With this, you have the full control of you helper object.